epiverse-trace/cfr/README.md

 in real-time, accounting for delays in epidemic time-series.

-*cfr* provides simple, fast methods to calculate the overall or static case fatality ratio (CFR) of an outbreak up to a given time point, as well as how the CFR changes over the course of the outbreak. *cfr* can help estimate disease under-reporting in real-time, accounting for delays reporting the outcomes of cases.
+*cfr* provides simple, fast methods to calculate the overall or static case fatality risk (CFR) of an outbreak up to a given time point, as well as how the CFR changes over the course of the outbreak. *cfr* can help estimate disease under-reporting in real-time, accounting for delays reporting the outcomes of cases.